-Robin Cedar is a poet and teacher living in Oregon, where she spends most of her time drinking tea and thinking about whales.
-Her poetry has been nominated for Best of the Net and selected for limited-run chapbook projects.
-Her work has appeared in journals such as Blue Mesa Review, Pacifica Literary Review, Leveler, Moon City Review, among others.
+Robin Cedar (she/they) is a writer living in Oregon, where she spends most of her time drinking tea and thinking about whales.
+Her poetry has been nominated for the Pushcart Prize and Best of the Net and has appeared in journals such as Spry, Blue Mesa Review, Pacifica Literary Review, Leveler, Moon City Review, among others.
 She received her MFA in poetry from Oregon State University and served as poetry editor and social media manager to its lit mag, 45th Parallel.
-When she remembers it exists, she can be found talking about nothing on her twitter, @robin_cedar.
+When she remembers it exists, she can be found talking about very little on her twitter, @robin_cedar.

 Jonah Meyer (he/him) is a poet, writer, and editor based in North Carolina.
 He holds a Bachelors in Cultural Anthropology and Masters in Library and Information Systems.
 Jonah’s work has appeared in O.Henry Magazine, Ampersand Literary Journal, Carolina Peacemaker, The Writing Disorder, Bluebird Word, Boats Against the Current, Bohemian Review, American Crises, JAB Fiction and Poetry, Heavy Feather Review, Found Spaces, The Mountaineer, Sledgehammer Lit, Oddball Magazine, Cold Lake Anthology, Digging Through the Fat, Press Pause, The Mindfulness Bell, Raise the Voices, and others.
 When not poeming, Jonah jams on guitar, banjo, and piano; shoots street photography; and studies neuroscience and Buddhist philosophy.
 He serves as poetry editor of Mud Season Review, copy editor of Under the Gum Tree, staff writer with The US Review of Books, and poetry reader for Okay Donkey Magazine.

 Assistant Prose Editor